m-lamonaca/programming-notes/DotNet/Unity/Collisions.md

 ## Rigidbody Component

-Enables physycs on the game objects.
+Enables physics on the game objects.

 Rigidbodies collide with other objects instead of going through them.

-Avoid obejct rotation on colisions:
+Avoid object rotation on collisions:

 1. Assign `Rigidbody` component to object
-2. Enable Freeze Rotaion in Rigidbody > Constraints
+2. Enable Freeze Rotation in Rigidbody > Constraints

 ```cs
 using UnityEngine;